Get a Free Consultation with a Personal Injury Lawyer

 • Traumatic brain injuries and spinal cord injuries.
 These injuries are among the most severe and expensive injuries to treat.
 They can cause permanent, severe impairments.

 • Amputations and soft tissue injuries.
-These injuries most often happen on boats when a person is struck by a propellor or other equipment, becomes tangled in ropes, or has a body part pinched between a boat and another object.
+These injuries most often happen on boats when a person is struck by a propeller or other equipment, becomes tangled in ropes, or has a body part pinched between a boat and another object.
+Amputations accounted for 5.4 percent of Illinois boating injuries in 2023.

 Other types of boating accident injuries can occur as well.
+The most common types of boating injuries in 2023 were lacerations (21.6 percent) and contusions (18.9 percent).
 It’s essential to get immediate medical treatment for anyone injured in a boating accident and to follow up on medical appointments as directed by a physician.

 How Do Boating Accidents Happen in Chicago?